FacuM/MSHCP/README.md

 Open your favorite Terminal and run these commands.

-This will allow you to edia all files:
+This will allow you to edit all files:
 ```sh
 $ sh install.sh
 ```